From year to year, the importance of specific HR skills can vary significantly based on economic conditions, the job market, and emerging innovations.

 1. Effective communication

-Communication is one of the key HR skills, since it lies at the heart of everything a manager does with his team.
+Communication is one of the key HR skills, since it lies at the heart of everything a manager does with their team.
 This includes developing trusting relationships, managing conflict, providing feedback, coordinating teams, and so on.

 Actions to develop this HR skill: